statgen/raremetal.js/src/docs/portal-api.md

 * `singleVariantResults` section of results JSON to allow for also returning single variant statistics in one call.

+* Include single variant p-values in `scorecov` section of the scores/covariances endpoint

 ### Version 0.1 (2018-04-27)

 Initial document.